 Cyclists can be more prone to punctures during wet weather, so it’s crucial to give your bike a thorough check before venturing out.
 You may find it beneficial to opt for tyres with additional puncture protection.

 Wet weather can also leave bike chains prone to rusting so using a lube especially designed for rainy conditions is key.
-A good chain lubricant will ensure that your rides remain smooth when cycling in wet weather.
+A good chain lubricant will ensure your rides remain smooth when cycling in wet weather.

 Be careful when braking